 Am I eligible for Fall 2021 on-campus housing?
 Where can I find more information? +

 Students on the New Brunswick/Piscataway Campuses - The undergraduate housing application for fall is now open.
 Continuing students who would like to live on campus for 2021-2022 are required to apply for a Housing Selection number by April 19, 2021.
 The application and timeline are available here.
-Residence Life will also be sending an email with more detail about the application process.
+Please communicate with the Office of Residence Life for further information.

-Graduate student housing is available and information from Residence Life is forthcoming.
+Information about Graduate student housing is available on the Residence Life website.

 RBHS students in the Newark campus, please contact the Housing Office at the Health Sciences Campus - Newark.